 We explore the potential threats to the four CPS applications using the proposed threat model.
-In particular, we highlight the threats that are specific to each application with respect to the five factors: source, target, motive, vector, and consequence.
+We highlight the threats that are specific to each application with respect to the five factors: 1) source; 2) target; 3) motive; 4) vector; and 5) consequence.
+We show five types of threats: 1) criminal; 2) financial; 3) political; 4) privacy; and 5) physical.
+Under each type, we list the related issues in the CPS applications.